rocket-pool/docs.rocketpool.net/docs/guides/houston/pdao.md

 # DRAFT:

-# Protocol DAO (pDAO)
+# The Protocol DAO (pDAO)
 The Rocket Pool Protocol DAO (pDAO) is responsible for shaping the direction of the protocol and is run by RPL governance.
 Its members and their voting power are made up of node operators, big and small, all of which are directly participating in the protocol.
 It serves the Rocket Pool community at large, including rETH holders, Node Operators, and RPL holders.
 The pDAO prioritizes the safety of the Rocket Pool protocol and the health of the Ethereum Network.
 For an explicit definition of who and what the pDAO is, feel free to take a look at the [pDAO charter](https://rpips.rocketpool.net/RPIPs/RPIP-23).

+## New pDAO features in Houston

+### On-chain execution of pDAO responsibilities
 The Houston Upgrade introduces an on-chain replacement for the pDAO governance system's execution process.
 It uses an optimistic fraud-proof system that allows any node operator to raise proposals and vote on proposals to adjust "pDAO protocol parameters" and spend treasury funds.
 To see a comprehensive list of pDAO controllable parameters, click [here](https://rpips.rocketpool.net/RPIPs/RPIP-33#parameter-table).
+Pre-houston, the core team was responsible for executing pDAO duties at the behest of the community governance process.
+For example, the team carries out the monthly IMC and GMC payments as per the governance voted payment schedules.
+The plan was for this power to reside with the team temporarily until a new power structure is set up to take over these responsibilities.
+Houston removes this dependency on the team, making the protocol more decentralised and trustless.

+### Security Council
 The Houston upgrade also includes a new security council to help react quickly in the event of any potential issues with the protocol.
 These members can be elected by the pDAO and they have the ability propose and execute changes without delay.
 The pDAO has the power to elect and remove members from the security council.
 It's a serious role and the pDAO should develop strong entry requirements and processes for flushing stale members.
 The pDAO guardian will be the security council's sole member at the start of Houston.

+### Recurring Treasury Spends
 RPL has a 5% inflation rate.
 22% of this inflation is directed towards the pDAO as defined in [RPIP-25](https://rpips.rocketpool.net/RPIPs/RPIP-25).
 The pDAO can use these funds for a variety of purposes.
 For example, incentives such as liquidity provider (LP) bonuses, grants and bounties for 3rd party improvements and projects, and funding the development of the Rocket Pool protocol.
 The Houston upgrade also introduces a new feature that enables recurring treasury payments made to a specified beneficiary each rewards period.

 ## Protocol DAO (pDAO) proposals

-Any node with a non-zero voting power may raise a pDAO proposal at any time.
+Any node with a non-zero voting power may raise or participate in a pDAO proposal at any time.
 Proposals can be one of the following types:

 - Changing pDAO settings
 - One-time treasury spends